-Enlarge the video playback to full screen
+- Enlarge the video playback to full screen

-$\langle \langle \langle \rangle \rangle$ Rewind, x2, x4, x8 and x16
+Rewind, x2, x4, x8 and x16

+- Slow Play 1/2 1/4 and 1/9 1/1

-$ \triangleright$ Slow Play, 1/2, 1/4 and 1/8, 1/16 speed
+- Slow Play, 1/2, 1/4 and 1/8, 1/16 speed

-\triangleright Play
+Play

-00 Pause
+- [][] Pause

-\square Play frame by frame.
+- Play frame by frame.
 Click once to play a frame of the video

-Stop
+- Stop

-\square Fast Forward, x2, x4, x8 and x16
+- Fast Forward, x2, x4, x8 and x16

-\oplus Digital Zoom: Click to zoom in then click-and-drag on a camera image during playback to zoom in on the selected area.
-Right-click to return to
+- Digital Zoom: Click to zoom in then click-and-drag on a camera image during playback to zoom in on the selected area.
+Right-click to return to regular playback.

-regular playback.

-\mathbb{S} Video Clip.
+- Video Clip.
 Quickly save a section of video to a USB flash drive.
 View more on 8.2.1 Video Clip Backup

 - Save Video Clip.

-$\mathbb{C}(\mathbb{N})$ Volume Control: scroll the slider bar to increase or decrease volume.
+- Volume Control: scroll the slider bar to increase or decrease volume.

-Snapshots: to capture a snapshot image to your external USB data storage.
-If the video playback is in split-screen view, move the mouse cursor to
+- Snapshots: to capture a snapshot image to your external USB data storage.
+If the video playback is in split-screen view, move the mouse cursor to the channel you want to capture, and then click the icon to save the snapshot.

 6. Timeline: Recordings are shown with coloured bars to represent different types of recording (legend shown in the bottom-right corner of the display).
-Use the timeframe 24h 2h 1h 30m options to view a smaller or larger time period.
+Use the timeframe 24h 2h 30m options to view a smaller or larger time period.